justinkirk8/Accidentally_Late/README.md

 o	There were 1,928,431 accidents that occurred during the March 2020-December 2021 timeframe.
 Those accidents accounted for 67.77% of the initial dataset.

-The resulting percentages (in relation to the initial dataset) for the dataframes is as follows…
+The resulting percentages (in relation to the source data) for the dataframes is as follows…

 ![DataFrameRelationship](https://github.com/justinkirk8/Accidentally_Late/blob/main/Resources/images/Database/DataFrame_Relationship.png)